286897655/trace-out/README.md

 # Troubleshooting

-* Passing expression of type `char []` will cause compiler error.
-Fix: the expression should be cast to a desired type.

 * Passing a pointer to a user-type will cause compiler error.
 Fix: the pointer should be cast to a `const void *` or `void *`.

 * Using macros `$c` and `$cm` with overloaded functions will cause compiler error.
 Fix: the function name should be explicitly casted to a desired function type.